hackaltran/Altran-CFC-Covid-19/README.md

 - CFC_Monitoring : Monitor chatbot API
 - CFC_MonitoringUI : Monitor chatbot UI

+Use the README.md files to build and compile plugins as mentioned below -

 | Plugin                     | README |
 | ------                     | ------ |